gjbsaiia/linkedinBot/README.md

 Can't say how this will effect your account's status with Linkedin.
 I just hacked this together today, and used it rather recklessly as I was testing it.
 I would say that if you run it modestly (5 rounds a day), you should be fine.
 I'll update this readme if my account is banned.
 Enjoy.
+#### Update
+Haven't been banned or recieved a warning.
+I've been using it rather intensely.
+I believe it's safe to use!